Kamduis/SoulCreator/INSTALL.md

 To get Python for Windows, navigate to the [Python website](http://python.org/download/) and download and install the most recent Python2-Version for your architecture.
 After that, you should do the same with PySide.
 Get it from the [PySide homepage](http://developer.qt.nokia.com/wiki/PySide_Binaries_Windows).

-## Installation
+## Freezing

-With the help of [cx_Freeze](http://cx-freeze.sourceforge.net/) it is possible to “freeze” SoulCreator into a executable file, with all dependancies bundlet with it.
+With the help of [cx_Freeze](http://cx-freeze.sourceforge.net/) it is possible to *freeze* SoulCreator into a executable file, with all dependancies bundlet with it.
 This executable will need no installed Python or PySide to work.

 To create the executable, navigate to the SoulCreator root directory and then type the following in a shell:

 	python setup.py build

 The result is a build folder, in which you will find another folder and inside that the executable with its bundled files.

+### Windows

+On Windows, some of the images of SoulCreator may not be displayed correctly, if run as frozen executable.
+To get the correct behaviour, it is necessary, to copy following folders from your python installation to the directory containing the *frozen* executable:

+* Python-root-folder`\Lib\site-packages\PySide\plugins\iconengines` to Programm-root-folder`\plugins\iconengines`
+* Python-root-folder`\Lib\site-packages\PySide\plugins\imageformats` to Programm-root-folder`\plugins\imageformats`

+Next, you have to create a file named `qt.conf` inside your frozen applications root folder with the following content:

+	[Paths]
+	Binaries = .
+	Plugins = plugins

+Now the svg-images should be displayed correctly.

 ## Execution